philippebureau/ac2_templating_ws/01_CurrentStateReport/README.md

 Specifically, we take the JSON output of a SuzieQ bgp show command and process the data in order to:

-- Understand the location of the report and develop an appropraite heading
+- Understand the location of the report and develop an appropriate heading
 - Note if all the sessions are up
 - Note the number of BGP sessions configured
 - Detail if the sessions are iBGP or eBGP (including count of each)
 - Generate a diagram of the peering relationships with relevant attributes for each (name, vrf, ASN, state)
+- Create a Markdown report for all of this information.

 This project will also establish a pattern that will be used throughout the class.
 A repository with a templates folder where all the relevant Jinja2 templates can be found.
 This project also illustrates how passing each variable can become too complex.